 Join us for Refugees in Black and White, a five-film exploration of the representation of people persecuted by the Nazis during World War II.

-The movie series is organized by Swen Steinberg from the Department of History at Queen’s University, The Cinema Society of Kingston, and The Screening Room Movie Theatre.
+The movie series is organized by Swen Steinberg from the Department of History and the School of Religion at Queen’s University, The Cinema Society of Kingston, and The Screening Room Movie Theatre.
 Each movie will be introduced by Dr. Steinberg, followed by a discussion.

 The aggression of Nazi Germany, beginning in 1933, forced many individuals to flee due to political or racist persecution.
 Among these refugees were numerous artists involved in the film industry.
 This series showcases five films produced up until 1945 that depict refugees from Nazi persecution.
 Additionally, it highlights the personal stories of exiled directors, actors, musicians, and screenwriters behind these films that often remain invisible.